oracle/oracle-database-operator/docs/ordsservices/examples/mongo_api.md

 # Example: Oracle API for MongoDB Support

-This example walks through using the **ORDS Operator** with a Containerised Oracle Database to enable MongoDB API Support.
+This example walks through using the **ORDSSRVS Controller** with a Containerised Oracle Database to enable MongoDB API Support.

+### Cert-Manager and  Oracle Database Operator installation

+Install the [Cert Manager](https://github.com/cert-manager/cert-manager/releases/download/v1.14.4/cert-manager.yaml) and the [Oracle Database Operator](https://github.com/oracle/oracle-database-operator) using the instractions in the Operator [README](https://github.com/oracle/oracle-database-operator/blob/main/README.md) file.

 ### Database Access